Charles Partridge (anthropologist): Colonial Service career

 Partridge joined the Colonial Service, and in 1901 was appointed District Commissioner in Southern Nigeria.
 He later held this position at the Obubura Hill District, Ikot Ekpene, and Meko, West Province, and was also a political officer.
-He served as Acting Chief Assistant Colonial Secretary in 1908, before being appointed to represent Southern Nigeria in the delimination of Anglo-French Nigeria/ Dahomey in January 1909, representing Northern Nigeria in establishing the boundaries of Ekiti country in February of that year.
+He served as Acting Chief Assistant Colonial Secretary in 1908, before being appointed to represent Southern Nigeria in the delimitation of Anglo-French Nigeria/ Dahomey in January 1909, representing Northern Nigeria in establishing the boundaries of Ekiti country in February of that year.
 He was subsequently based at Badagri and Idaban.
 During his time in Nigeria, Partridge wrote a book, Cross River Natives: notes on the primitive pagans of Obubura District, published in 1905.
 He met and befriended the missionary Mary Slessor, in 1950 donating letters from her- and a recording of her voice- to the Glasgow record office; he said of her: "She was a very remarkable woman.
 I look back on her friendship with reverence- one of the greatest honours that have befallen me."
 Partridge left Nigeria in 1915, subsequently serving in the Army in Greece and Italy (where he was a Railway Transport Officer) during World War I as a Staff Lieutenant.